getsnoopy/BiTGApps/docs/rwg.md

 ## Usage

-Installation of BiTGApps must be done after flashing any of these ROMs.
-Do not flash after first boot else it will break several stuffs.
+Installation of BiTGApps in such ROMs can be done, before or after booting into system.

 ## OTA